Mail and Physical Address:

 Transient slips are at the end of most of the docks.
 Click HERE to get a general idea where they might be.
 This basin map contains the traditional transients slips as on 7/22/13 - there are generally more as members move around the club month to month.

-Our visitors have full use of all the facilities including City water and electrical hookup for your boat, Pool, Picnic shelters including gas grills, clubhouse including showers, restrooms, laundry, public telephone and ice for sale.
+Visitors that arrive with you and stay on board with you have full use of all the facilities including city water and electrical hookup for your boat, Pool, Picnic shelters including gas grills, clubhouse including showers, restrooms, laundry, public telephone and ice (for sale).

 Gasoline for sale (No diesel but it's two marinas west of CPYC.)